 An automatically-generated construction variable containing the C preprocessor command-line options for specifying directories to be searched for include files.
-The value of \$CPPINCFLAGS is created by respectively prepending and appending \$INCPREFIX and \$INCSUFFIX to the beginning and end of each directory in \$CPPPATH.
+The value of \$CPPINCFLAGS is created by respectively prepending and appending \$INCPREFIX and \$INCSUFFIX to each directory in \$CPPPATH.